-In 1987 Coventry City Football club won the FA cup and they played at the official celebrations when the team returned with the cup.
+In 1987 Coventry City Football club won the FA cup and the band played at the official celebrations and had their picture taken with the cup.

-In 1988 their founder and Musical Director decided to retire at the age of 87 and became life president of the band.
+In 1988, Len Pepper, their founder and Musical Director decided to retire at the age of 87 and became life president of the band.
 Following auditions Stephen Cooper was appointed Musical Director in early 1989 and the band’s name was changed to the Coventry Centre for Performing Arts Band to reflect organisational changes at the city council.

-1990 saw a third place in the Championship section of the Pontins Easter festival but the band were unplaced in the finals.
+1990 saw a third place in the Championship section of the Pontins Easter festival = the band were unplaced in the Finals.

 In 1991 the band gained 3rd place at the Milton Keynes entertainment contest and 5th place at the Midlands Area.

-1992 and 1993 saw top half finishes in the championship section, but towards the end of 1993 Stephen Cooper resigned.
-Bryan Allen was appointed M.D. and took the band to a 3rd place at Milton Keynes with Stephen Cooper helping out on euphonium.
+1992 and 1993 saw top half finishes in the Championship Section.
+Towards the end of 1993 Stephen Cooper resigned and Bryan Allen was appointed M.D. and took the band to a 3rd place at Milton Keynes with Stephen Cooper helping out on euphonium.

 Pictured below is the band at the Rhyl Entertainment contest in 1994.